renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## includeMirrors

-By default, Renovate does not operate on repositories that are mirrors.
+By default, Renovate does not autodiscover repositories that are mirrors.

 Change this setting to `true` to include repositories that are mirrors as Renovate targets.